ta223/Vending_Machine/README.md

 This short readme describes some important aspects of the code.
 Not everything is described here as most of the code is readable and intuitive (or at least i hope so).

+NOTE: When the program asks for string input press ENTER twice

 *FILE OVERVIEW

 The files Console.cpp and Console.h contains some functions useful for setting up a command line interface.
 Not everything in these 2 files are relevant for this assessment because I wrote them last year for my University projects (originally written in C).